 March 31, 2020 Update: Due to travel restrictions for COVID-19, we have postponed our April TF-CBT trainings.
 They will be rescheduled.
 We are working on confirming dates and locations for 2020 TF-CBT Trainings as listed below.
 Any trainings with specific dates are confirmed.
-TBD means the date is not confirmed.
+TBD means the date and location is not confirmed.
 Please note that the TF-CBT Trainings listed are open only to contracted clinicians within the local health plan provider network in the state where the training is being held.
 Please see Who May Attend below for additional attendance criteria.